-3. Change the EXTENT field to a 2, add CONS=cons to the IPL parameters, and press the PF10 key to LOAD on the Stand Alone Program Loader screen.
-The following is an example of the screen with EXTENT field filled in with a 2 and a console address of 01F.
+Change the DEVICE NUMBER: field to relvoladdr, add the IPL parameters, and press the PF10 key to LOAD on the Stand Alone Program Loader screen.
+The following is an example of this screen with the DEVICE NUMBER: field filled in with relvoladdr.